Tuning magnetic interactions with nonequilibrium optical phonon populations: a theoretical study: Experimental feasibility

 While it is possible to generate these effective spin Hamiltonians with thermal phonon occupations, these are typically not large enough to induce sizable couplings, and the high temperatures can disorder the spins.
 A more promising route is to pump a non-equilibrium phonon distribution \cite{Nova2017, Cartella2018, Disa2020, Afanasiev2021}.
 Here, we see that the currently accessible experimental couplings are large enough to drive significant magnetic interaction changes, and that phonon polarization can be an additional tuning parameter to generate chiral interactions.

 The most direct experimental implementation is driving IR active phonon modes by mid-IR light.
 This drive will generically induce a non-equilibrium phonon density matrix whose off-diagonal components quickly decay due to phonon-phonon and electron-phonon coupling \cite{Kennes2017}, leaving the diagonal components corresponding to phonon occupancy, $n_{ph}$, as captured by the Lang-Firsov approach above \cite{Kennes2017}.
 Driving significant changes to the magnetic exchange interactions typically requires a sizable $\alpha^2 n_{ph}$, obtained by driving a relatively large $n_{ph}$.
 As an example of current experimental capabilities, we discuss phonon pumping experiments on DyFeO$_3$ \cite{Afanasiev2021} for the IR active $B_{1u}$ mode \cite{Juraschek2017}.
 Depending on the ab initio extracted values of $\lambda$, which are highly mode and bond dependent, $\alpha^2 n_{ph}$ can be in the range of $0.1-10$.
 Even with the fairly small $J_1^{(0)}/ \omega_0$ ratio in this material, there can be a sizable $\alpha^2 n_{ph} J_1^{(0)}/ \omega_0$ driving coefficient in the range of $0.01-1$, with the higher end beyond the validity of perturbation theory.
 We will show that this range can drive significant interaction changes and drive materials into spin liquid regimes.
 These large couplings are achieved mostly through large phonon occupancies, estimated to be $n_{ph} \gtrsim 20$, also in line with a $K_3 C_{60}$ phonon driving experiment \cite{Mitrano2016, Kennes2017}.
-These large occupations can compensate for smaller $\lambda$'s and $J_1^{(0)}/ \omega_0$ ratios.
+These large occupations can compensate for smaller $\lambda$'s and $J_1^{(0)}/ \omega_0$ ratios, and allow for spin-correlation time scales that are much faster than longer spin-relaxation time scales; in DyFeO$_3$ these are $<5ps$ and $100ps$, respectively \cite{Juraschek2017}.

 In addition to the relatively large coupling constants, an additional advantage of optical phonon pumping lies in the suppressed heating of the electronic degrees of freedom.
 This suppression is in contrast with Floquet engineering of magnetism in Mott insulators, where heating effects \cite{Claassen2017, Alessio2014} may be significant and require sub-gap light that limits the tunability \cite{Quito2021}.
 Here, the relevant optical phonon frequencies are naturally in the sub-gap range and thus produce negligible electronic heating, while still being accessible to IR light.
 The main source of electronic heating in the spin-phonon pumping is indirect heating through the electron-phonon interaction, which is off-resonance and thus less problematic.